Bawnorton/BetterBookshelves/README.md

         * book_model: whole number between 0 and 5 (-1 to inherit from enchantment book)
         * hex_colour: hex colour code without the # (e.g. 00FF00 for green) ("inherit" to inherit from enchantment book)

+### Compatibility
+- Compatible with Wanilla (Not yet released)
+- Not compatible with any mods that modify the textures of a Chiseled Bookshelf block (ie, the block itself or any block that extends from it), this mod will override the textures.
+  - Mod developers: Contact me if you want to add compatibility with this mod.

 ### Installation
 #### Requires Fabric
 1. Download the latest version of the mod from the [releases page](https://modrinth.com/mod/betterbookshelves/versions)